This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 5. South Africa

-Africa doesn’t always have the best reputation for solo female travelers, or even solo travelers in general, but I’ve found that to not be the case at all.
+Africa doesn’t always have the best reputation for solo female travelers, or even solo travelers in general, but I’ve found that you should take the horror stories you hear with a grain of salt.

 There are a few things you have to be more cautious and wary about in South Africa, like not walking alone at night and avoiding bad neighborhoods, but the same can be said for many urban centers around the world.